utility-toolbox/roff/docs/roff.1.md

 > see roff(1) for more information about the file specification

-Supported Markdown Features:
+Support for all* Markdown features:

-- heading (h2-h4) (h1 is reserved for the head)
+> *h1 is reserved for the head and h5 & h6 are not allowed.

+- heading (h2-h4)
+- Ordered Lists
-- Flat Lists
+- Unordered Lists
+- Code-Blocks
+- Inline
+  - Code
-- code-blocks
+  - Bold
-- inline-code
+  - Emphasis
-- inline-bold
+  - Links
+- Images (rendered as braille-art)
-- inline-italic
+- Horizontal-Rule

 ## OPTIONS